nickzh-17/rsschool-cv/cv.md

 ### Brief information about myself

 - **My goal and priorities**
-  - My goal is to become an Front-End Developer.
+  - My goal is to become an Front-End Developer
-  - My priorities are to get structured and complete knowledge, sufficient to ensure the effectiveness of further training and the results of future work.
+  - My priorities are to get structured and complete knowledge, sufficient to ensure the effectiveness of further training and the results of future work

 - **My strengths**
-    - Обучаемость, открытость и стремление к новым знаниям
-    - Усидчивость, терпение
+    - Learnability, openness and desire for new knowledge

-- **Experience**
+    - Perseverance, patience

 - **Personal qualities**
-    - Честность, толерантность
+    - Honesty, tolerance
-    - Пунктуальность
+    - Punctuality

 - **Free time activities**

     My free time is separated from occupations related to profession or study.
 Usually it is quiet or active leisure alone or with friends, running or basketball, reading books, playing the guitar.

 ### Professional knowledge

 - **Education**
   - Online courses
-    - Introduction to the Internet on webref.ru
+    - Introduction to the Internet on *webref.ru*
-    - HTML Basics by Yauhen Kavalchuk
+    - HTML Basics by *Yauhen Kavalchuk*
-    - CSS Basics by Yauhen Kavalchuk
+    - CSS Basics by *Yauhen Kavalchuk*

 - **Skills**
   - HTML/CSS